nashville-software-school/client-side-mastery/book-4-the-initiate/chapters/JS_OBJECTS_WITH_CLASS.md

   }
 }
 ```

-Let's look at how you would create this object using the `class` keyword.
+Now look at how you would create this object using the `class` keyword.

 ```js
 class Restaurant {